 Polanco is the Beverly Hills of Mexico City.
 It’s the most ritzy and the safest neighborhood.
 Because of this, a lot of the hotels and higher-end restaurants are located here.
 It’s fun to walk around the streets and people watch.
 The locals are impeccably dressed here.

 Coyoacán is an artists' neighborhood outside the main city center, but only a short Uber ride away.
-Adorable cobblestoned streets are lined with trees, colonial houses and the occasional cafe or shop.
+Adorable cobblestoned streets are lined with trees, colorful houses and the occasional cafe or shop.
 This neighborhood is especially known as the home of famous Mexican artist Frida Kahlo.

 El Centro is the city center of Mexico City.
 Many of the historic sites like Zocalo Plaza (hello, James Bond circa 2015), the National Palace, and Palacio de Bellas Artes are here.
 It can be really busy and crowded during the day, but it’s worth spending part of a day here to see the sites.